Jim Hart (British Columbia politician): Political career

+In March 1996 Hart accused Jean-Marc Jacob, Member of Parliament for Charlesbourg, of sedition for a 1995 communique sent by Jacob to members of the Armed Forces in Quebec concerning the October 30, 1995 separation referendum in that province.
+Jacob's communique urged Canadian Armed Forces personnel, along with equipment and military hardware, to immediately join the new Quebec Armed Forces if the referendum passed.
+(The referendum failed to win a majority.)
+The House of Commons referred the matter to committee for study.
+On June 18, 1996, the Standing Committee on Procedure and House Affairs presented its Twenty-Ninth Report which found that although Jacob's actions were ill-advised, there was no contempt of the House.

 Inquiry

 Hart resigned as a Member of Parliament in order so that newly elected Canadian Alliance leader Stockwell Day could enter the House of Commons through a by-election.
 After the by-election, Hart received a severance payment of $50,000 from the Canadian Alliance, which prompted a Royal Canadian Mounted Police (RCMP) inquiry.
 The Canadian Alliance maintained that the payment was made to cover lost income between the time of his resignation and the date of the next election, and was not an inducement.

 The RCMP inquiry concluded that an investigation was not necessary and that neither Hart nor the Canadian Alliance had committed a criminal offence, and no charges were ever laid in the matter.

 Later career

 Since leaving Parliament, Hart started a Public and Government Relations business, with clients including the British Columbia Naturopathic Association, and continued to speak publicly about proposed changes to health care regulations in British Columbia.

 In 2004 Hart moved to the Republic of Georgia and worked as a parliamentary adviser to H.E.
 Speaker Nino Burjanadze.

 In 2005, Hart received an honorary doctorate from Georgian Technical University for his work in parliament and promoting democracy in Georgia.

 In May 2008 the Harts returned to Georgia.
-Jim accepted the position of Dean, School of Governance at Caucasus University.
+Jim Hart accepted the position of Dean, School of Governance at Caucasus University.

 In the fall of 2008, Jim Hart was offered a position with Management Systems International (MSI) to work in Baghdad, Iraq as Senior Legislative Adviser on a multi-year contract to assist in strengthening the Council of Representatives (COR) Iraq's national parliament.
-Mr Hart accepted the position and in June 2009 he was promoted to the position of Chief of Party, heading the field operations and programming of the Iraq Legislative Strengthening Program (ILSP) a multimillion-dollar USAID development program.
+Hart accepted the position and in June 2009 he was promoted to the position of Chief of Party, heading the field operations and programming of the Iraq Legislative Strengthening Program (ILSP) a multimillion-dollar USAID development program.

-Jim Hart has been in demand in the field of parliamentary development since 2004, he has managed parliamentary strengthening programs in the Republic of Georgia, Iraq, and Indonesia.
+Jim Hart has been in demand in the field of parliamentary development since 2004.
+He has managed parliamentary strengthening programs in the Republic of Georgia, Iraq, and Indonesia.
 In addition, Hart has been active with assignments observing elections in Ukraine, Georgia, and Afghanistan.
 The impressive list of clients includes international NGO's, USAID, OSCE and the European Union.

 From July 2, 2013 to July 1, 2018 he served as a full-time member of the Pacific Regional Division of the Parole Board of Canada.